Top Computer Science Interview Questions

 Come prepared with two to three questions.
 These could be about clarifications regarding the job description or more details about the team you’ll be working with.

 Land a Computer Science Job

 Are you ready to make that career change into computer science?
 If not, start preparing with these helpful tips for computer science job interviews in mind.
 Review, practice, and go into the interview with confidence.
 With the right preparation, you can secure that career opportunity and lucrative computer science salary that you’ve been waiting for.

 Computer Science FAQ

 There are three main avenues that you can take to learn computer science.
-First is taking the traditional path of pursuing a bachelor’s degree in computer science.
+First is the traditional path of pursuing a Bachelor’s Degree in Computer Science and gaining experience through a computer science internship.
 Second is the nontraditional path of attending a coding bootcamp.
 Lastly, you can take the self-learning route by making use of YouTube videos, computer science textbooks, and free courses found online.